Doctors Note Logo

 Why Do I Sleep 10+ Hours and Still Feel Tired?
 Causes of Hypersomnia

-Sleeping 10 or more hours yet still feeling tired usually points to non-restorative sleep or an underlying problem like sleep apnea, depression, thyroid disease, anemia, medication effects, circadian rhythm disorders, or idiopathic hypersomnia.
-Oversleeping is often a symptom rather than the cause, and poor sleep quality, irregular schedules, or alcohol can make it worse.
+Sleeping 10 or more hours but still feeling tired often signals non-restorative sleep or an underlying condition, such as sleep apnea, depression, thyroid disease, anemia, medication side effects, circadian rhythm disorders, or idiopathic hypersomnia.
+Oversleeping is usually a symptom, not the cause, and poor sleep quality, irregular schedules, or alcohol can worsen it.

 answer background